Images for illustrative purposes only

-Because Femoston may not suit everyone, we will complete a Consultation with you including a health questionnaire.
+You can safely buy Femoston online at EU Meds.
+Because Femoston may not suit everyone, we will complete a consultation with you including a health questionnaire.
 This will ensure that the medication will be suitable for you.

 A qualified prescriber will review your current medications, including any herbal remedies or supplements, to ensure that Femoston will not interact with them.